64bitpandas/notes/content/cs61a/midterm-tips.md

 ## Introduction

+> [!warning] Warning
+>
+> This page was originally written in Fall 2021.
+It is likely outdated.
+Please ask your TA for the latest information!

 I get asked a lot about whether I have any advice for doing well on 61A exams, so I thought it would be nice to type some of it out.
 The following is my opinion/experience only, so feel free to ignore some or all of it if something else is more effective for you!

 For a more complete guide, please visit [https://cs61a.org/articles/studying/](https://cs61a.org/articles/studying/)!